moien007/ENet.Managed/README.md

 * In case of consuming custom version of ENet you have to sync the data structures offsets with the wrapper.
 * <code>ENetPeer.DisconnectNow</code> method will not generate <code>ENetEventType.Disconnect</code>.
 * If you use <code>SetUserData</code> extension methods you have to call <code>UnsetUserData</code> when you done, otherwise memory leak will happen.
+* You can use <code>ENetPooledAllocator</code> in case if you want to make ENet use pooled buffers to reduce allocations.

 # Contribution
 You can contribute by reporting bugs and making pull requests.